Multimodal Dialog Systems with Dual Knowledge-enhanced Generative Pretrained Language Model: Introduction

 In general, multimodal task-oriented dialog systems mainly involve two tasks~\cite{DBLP:conf/aaai/SahaKS18}: the text response generation and the image response selection.
 As compared with the image response selection task, the text response generation task is more challenging, whose performance is far from satisfactory.
 Existing multimodal task-oriented dialog systems mainly adopt the \mbox{encoder-decoder} framework for text response generation.
-In particular, recent studies have recognized the pivotal role of the knowledge base for multimodal dialog systems, and designed various schemes for incorporating knowledge to enhance the user`s intention understanding~\cite{DBLP:conf/mm/ZhangLGLWN21,DBLP:journals/tip/NieJWWT21,DBLP:conf/acl/ChauhanFEB19,DBLP:conf/mm/LiaoM0HC18,DBLP:conf/sigir/CuiWSHXN19,DBLP:conf/mm/NieWHWT19,DBLP:conf/mm/HeLLCXHY20,ma-etal-2022-unitranser}.
+In particular, recent studies have recognized the pivotal role of the knowledge base for multimodal dialog systems, and designed various schemes for incorporating knowledge to enhance the user's intention understanding~\cite{DBLP:conf/mm/ZhangLGLWN21,DBLP:journals/tip/NieJWWT21,DBLP:conf/acl/ChauhanFEB19,DBLP:conf/mm/LiaoM0HC18,DBLP:conf/sigir/CuiWSHXN19,DBLP:conf/mm/NieWHWT19,DBLP:conf/mm/HeLLCXHY20,ma-etal-2022-unitranser}.
 Although they have achieved significant progress, these research efforts suffer from two key limitations. \mbox{1) \textbf{Overlook}} \textbf{the benefit of generative pre-training.} Previous studies follow the conventional \mbox{train-from-scratch} paradigm and fail to leverage the generative pre-training technique, ignoring the powerful text generation ability of generative pretrained language models~ (GPLMs)~\cite{DBLP:conf/naacl/DevlinCLT19,DBLP:journals/jmlr/RaffelSRLNMZLL20,DBLP:conf/acl/LewisLGGMLSZ20}.
-2) \textbf{Ignore the textual context related knowledge.} Previous studies only refer to the knowledge base according to the images provided by the user (\emph{e.g.,} the picture associated with the utterance $u_7$ in Figure~\ref{example_MDialog}).
+2) \textbf{Ignore the textual context related knowledge.} { Previous studies only select knowledge based on the visual context (\emph{e.g.,} the image associated with the utterance $u_7$ in Figure~\ref{example_MDialog}).
 Namely, they only involve the visual context related knowledge to enhance the user intention modeling.
-Nevertheless, they overlook that the textual context plays the dominant role in the dialog, and could also be used for fetching related knowledge from the knowledge base to enhance the text response generation.

-To address these limitations, in this work, we target at comprehensively utilizing the multimodal context in knowledge selection with the backbone of GPLMs to improve the performance of text response generation for multimodal \mbox{task-oriented} dialog systems.
+Nevertheless, they overlook that the textual context plays the dominant role in the dialog, and could also be used for fetching related knowledge from the knowledge base to enhance the text response generation. } To address these limitations, in this work, we target at comprehensively utilizing the multimodal context in knowledge selection with the backbone of GPLMs to improve the performance of text response generation for multimodal \mbox{task-oriented} dialog systems.
 This is, however, non-trivial due to the following three challenges.